henck/korenvliet/readme.md

 Everyone is welcome to improve Korenvliet's code so that the adventure can be made better.

+## Bugfixes

+### February 2017

+* Placing the rubber boat in the brook or lake yielded confusing responses.
+* Typos in barn location
+* Plateau location showed no exits
+* Total score was 7, but 8 points can be scored

 ## License

 The use of this code is governed by the [GPL 3.0 licence](http://www.gnu.org/licenses/gpl-3.0.en.html).